diablodale/dp.docs/docs/_max/attributes/accel.md

 Acceleration values are not affected by flip or rotation attributes.

-> :memo: Plugins older than v1.3 return a four-value vector `x y z 0`.
+> 📝 Plugins older than v1.3 return a four-value vector `x y z 0`.

 ## OAK sensors